 The current scientific evidence says we are most contagious starting from 2 days before symptoms appear to the day where symptoms appear.
-Furthermore, we remain contagious for an average of 9 days after symptoms appear.
+Furthermore, we remain contagious for about 10 days after symptoms appear.
+The period of infectivity may be increased to about 15 days following symptom onset with the Omicron (B.1.1.529) variant.